vishwas-r/phishing-links-database/README.md

 ## 📜 License

 This project is for informational and security research purposes.
-Data belongs to CERT Polska.
+Data belongs to respective sources.